gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Report a new abuse for specific entity with description text.
+Use this API to report a specific entity (question/review/comment) for abuse.

 *Success Response:*

-ok
+Success.
+Returns an abuse ID.

 Schema: `InsertResponse`